Starting Seeds Indoors

 Clean Containers & the Right Soil It is important that the containers for seed starting be very clean.
 If you are reusing plastic seed flats from last year or if you are using saved food containers (yogurt cups, salad bar boxes, etc.) use a mild bleach solution to disinfect them.
 All containers must have holes in the bottom to allow drainage – seeds want to be moist not soaking wet, like a wrung-out sponge.

-When your seedlings emerge and the first leaves are opening it is time to remove the heat mat (so you don’t bake the little guys) and give them more light.
+When your seedlings emerge and the first leaves are opening, it is time to remove the heat mat and give them more light.
 They need about 16 hours of bright light each day.
 That means a sunny window is less than ideal since there is not enough sun during Colorado’s short winter days.
 Most gardeners find that placing the plants under grow lights works the best.
 Bulbs should be placed several inches above the seedlings and raised as the plants grow.
 If your seedlings start to get stretched and spindly, it might mean that the light source is too far away.

 Caring For Your Seedlings You do not need to use fertilizers during germination as all of the necessary nutrients are already in the seed itself.
-Fertilize after true leaves come, usually the second set of leaves.
+Wait to fertilize until after the true leaves come, usually the second set of leaves.
 When you fertilize your seedlings you need to remember that they are babies and you cannot give them adult food.
 You can burn the tender seedlings.
-Use a diluted (50%) fertilizer that has a low N-P-K number (this number relates to how much nitrogen, phosphorus and potassium are in the fertilizer).
+Use a fertilizer that has a low N-P-K number (this number relates to how much nitrogen, phosphorus and potassium are in the fertilizer).
 Dilute the fertilizer to half strength or even quarter strength.

 As the seedlings get bigger they will need to be moved to bigger pots in order to keep their growth momentum going.
 Handle seedlings by the leaves or soil only, not the tender stems.
 Use potting soil mix, and gently firm the soil after planting.
 Water immediately and put back under the lights.

-In about the middle of May or when nights no longer drop below 40°, you need to prepare your plants for transplanting outdoors by hardening them off.
+In the middle of May or when nights no longer drop below 40°, you need to prepare your plants for transplanting outdoors, a technique called “hardening off.”
 This is to be done gradually by introducing them to the outdoor elements.
 Place plants outside in a wind-protected, shady place for a few hours a day.
 Increase to full sun over the course of a week if seedlings are to be planted in the sun.
 You are now ready to plant outside!